Heroines Run the Show

+A manga adaptation was illustrated by Ruia Shimakage published by Futabasha on June 16, 2022.

 Synopsis

 After leaving her rural hometown to pursue a career in track & field by enrolling in Tokyo's Sakuragaoka High School, Hiyori Suzumi becomes manager-in-training for the high school idol duo LIP×LIP, who happen to be her classmates.
 Hijinks ensue as she tries to balance track, schoolwork, making new friends, and working in secret to manage LIP×LIP.